andrewslince/angus/README.md

-# php-url-router-adapter
+# angus

-A PHP library to provide an abstract layer to use various micro frameworks of URL routing.
+> A PHP adapter that provide a abstract layer to use various micro frameworks of URL routing in your application.